 Dental Implants in Champaign, IL

 If you have a missing tooth or several missing teeth, you likely feel uncomfortable when smiling.
-Missing teeth can also impact your remaining teeth, change the way you speak, and dictate the foods you eat.
+Missing teeth can impact your remaining teeth, change the way you speak, and dictate the foods you eat.

 Aside from aesthetics, tooth loss impacts your bite, leads to shifting teeth, and can even promote additional oral health issues like future tooth loss.